rasiimwe/rasiimwe/README.md

 &nbsp;
 &nbsp;

+Prior to joining the Shah Lab, I conducted my IT master's thesis research in the area of Web Application security, where I developed an algorithm for securing Web Applications from SQL injection attacks.
+&nbsp;
+&nbsp;

 I am currently placed in the awesome Kobor Lab where I conduct statistical and bioinformatics analyses of high-throughput epigenomics and genotyping data, to facilitate the interpretation of associations between molecular data, the environment, and disease.

 &nbsp;

-## Why Machine Learning and Artificial Intelligence
+## Why Machine Learning (ML) and Artificial Intelligence (AI)?
 Current advances in technologies such as next-generation sequencing (NGS), have led to the generation of vast amounts of data that has augmented our understanding of human variation, disease, patterns and making inferences from big data in general.
 However, the production of these large and high dimensional datasets, coupled with confounding factors, and the heterogeneity of features under investigation, presents significant challenges in unravelling true associations and drivers of outcomes.
-Leveraging the powerful opportunities presented by data science in analyzing large and complex high-dimensional data supports the elucidation of causative mechanisms and correlations of complex events at higher precisions.
+Leveraging the powerful opportunities presented by data science (like ML & AI) in analyzing large and complex high-dimensional data supports the elucidation of causative mechanisms and correlations of complex events at higher precisions.

 ## Example Projects
 ### Please visit my [portfolio](https://rasiimwe.github.io/portfolio/) for some example projects